AlexTelon/AlexTelon.github.io/_posts/2017-10-19-Javascript-time.md

+---
+layout: post
+title: Javascript date and the mythical year 0
+---

 Here is the story/rant of when I tried to use time in Javascript.

 > There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.